isovector/draconian-results/pho.md

 #### High performance athletes

-High performance athletes who have a Canadian Sport Institute Pacific designation are exempt.
-They can train, travel or compete in accordance with their sport association\'s COVID-19 safety protocols.
+High performance athletes who have a Canadian Sport Institute Pacific designation can train, travel or compete in accordance with their sport association\'s COVID-19 safety protocols.

+### Sport tournaments

+#### Child and youth sport tournaments

+**Starting February 1,** all child and youth sport tournaments are allowed for people 21 years or younger.
+Tournament requirements include:

+-   [Masks required indoors] when not actively participating in a sport
+-   [Proof of
+    vaccination required] for
+    all spectators (12+) and all non-employee tournament support people like parents, coaches and volunteers
+-   50% spectator capacity

+#### Adult sport tournaments

+Adult sport tournaments are not allowed.
+Tournaments are single or multi-day events where 3 or more teams compete against each other outside of regular league play.
+This restriction does not include:

+-   A gathering where adult team members compete individually against each other
+-   A gathering where the result will decide if an adult team will advance to play in a national or international competition

 ------------------------------------------------------------------------